 State and Federal Regulations Still Comply

-Although it’s legal and grows with copious quantities of the therapeutic non-psychotropic cannabinoid, businesses must be sure to comply with state and federal regulations pertaining to legalized hemp cultivation and processing.
+Although it’s legal and grows with copious quantities of the therapeutic non-intoxicating cannabinoid, businesses must be sure to comply with state and federal regulations pertaining to legalized hemp cultivation and processing.

 Cannabis companies will likely use hemp as a primary source of CBD extraction, now that the Farm Bill has passed.
 With hemp legal, deriving CBD from this plant – as opposed to the cannabis or ‘marijuana’ plant – is also legal.